truenas/documentation/content/CORE/CORETutorials/UpdatingTrueNAS/UpdatingSoftwareforaMajorVersion.md

 {{< hint warning >}}
 All drives display, including boot drives and storage drives.
 Only choose boot drives when upgrading.
-**Choosing the wrong drives to upgrade or install will cause data loss.**
+**Choosing the wrong drives to upgrade or install causes data loss.**
 If you are unsure which drives contain the TrueNAS operating system, reboot and remove the install media.
 Log in to the TrueNAS web interface and go to **System > Boot > ACTIONS > Boot Pool Status** to identify the boot drives.
 More than one drive displays when using a mirror.